 SATB a cappella.
 Penitential, straightforward, and beautiful.
+Also available for SAB.

 Notes: Thomas Tallis’ contributions to the musical repertoire of the early Anglican church masterfully combine a declamatory style with simple imitative polyphony, always conforming to the requirement that words be intelligible and not treated in too ornate a fashion.
 Intelligibility is also key to a good performance.
 Set a speed in which the words are not very gabbled (anticipate the dangers of bar 18, for example): a four-in-a-bar pulse rather than two-in-a-bar would be appropriate here.